Comments are what keeps your blog alive, and, naturally, you are interested in building a discussion around your post.

 Don’t Disregard Comments with Backlinks

 Some of the comments will have backlinks to the websites of the people who posted them.
-Don’t disregard them just because a person is trying to get a little publicity and better rankings at your blog’s expense: the question is whether the comment and the backlink it contains can be useful for you, too.
+Don’t disregard them just because a person is trying to get a little publicity.
+Better rankings at your blog’s expense: the question is whether the comment and the backlink it contains can be useful for you, too.

 Don’t Delete Controversial Comments

 Sometimes you get comments that disagree with the thoughts in your post.
 Whether you keep them or not depends on the way a comment is written: hostile or even offensive ones don’t belong on your blog, of course.
 Comments that disagree with you in an adequate and respectful manner should definitely stay: they add value to your blog by raising a more active discussion.
-Besides, even if a person who left that comment disagrees with your opinion, they still are interested in the topic, which means you have a chance to build relations with them.
+Besides, even if a person who left that comment disagrees with your opinion.
+They still interest in the topic, which means you have a chance to build relations with them.

-All in all, the general rule for sorting out comments on your blog is leaving the ones that add to the discussion and are of good quality, while the ones that are left only to self-promote and will not provide any additional insight for the next reader should be deleted right away.
+All in all, the general rule for sorting out comments on your blog is leaving the ones that add to the discussion and are of good quality.
+While the ones that are left only to self-promote and will not provide any additional insight for the next reader should delete right away.
 Analyzing all the comments and deciding whether or not to delete them takes some time, but the quality is worth the effort.